Winston-Salem State University

 By 2021-22, WSSU will produce 711 low-income graduates, an increase of 23.7% (136 additional low-income completions over a base of 575).

 From WSSU: The university recognizes that the cumulative disadvantages resulting from historical race and class inequities converge to limit not only students’ access to higher education but also their ability to succeed once in college.
 To achieve this metric, the university will continue its work toward allocating resources to students who have financial and cultural obstacles limiting their ability to fully engage their academic potential.
-Academic support services will be enhanced to improve successful course completion rates, and comprehensive advising will help students progress from entry through graduation.
-The university has joined Educational Advisory Board’s Student Success Collaborative to use powerful data analytics to drive customized support messages to and activities for individual students.
+Academic support services will be enhanced to improve course completion rates, and comprehensive advising will help students progress from entry through graduation.
+The university has joined the Educational Advisory Board’s Student Success Collaborative, which uses powerful data analytics to drive customized support messages to and activities for individual students.

 By 2021-22, WSSU will produce 455 rural graduates, an increase of 13.2% (53 additional rural completions over a base of 402).

 From WSSU: Students from rural counties in North Carolina encounter many of the same challenges facing our low-income students.
 Many of the same measures in Priority Metric 1 will be implemented to assist students who are from one of the 80 Tier 1 or 2 counties—those counties identified as being among the most economically disadvantaged in the state.

 Five-year Graduation Rates